 Read the full CBT is for Hackers article.

-Oh man.
+- Oh man.
 Take a look at this example I whipped up last night.
 This takes the google-finance-esque charting example from Brendan Meutzner and steps it up a notch.
 Now we've got two sets of charts, overlapping each other so we can easily compare the data.
-Drag the selected range of either of the charts using…
+Drag the selected range of…